wp-plugins/automatic-domain-changer/readme.txt

 * Added JSON detection to fix values not being handled for plugins like RevSlider (thanks to Alfred Dagenais for letting us know about this issue)
 * Added double serialize detection for plugins like Global Content Blocks (thanks to @pixelkicks for letting us know about this issue)
 * Tested plugin up to WordPress 4.0.0

+= 0.0.5 =
+* Minor text change

+= 0.0.6 =
+* Bug fix with the processValue function generating a warning (thanks to @sniemetz for letting us know about this issue)
+* Slovak translation (thanks to Marek Letko)
+* Tested up to 4.1.1

 == Upgrade Notice ==